MICHELE NORRIS, Host:

-Mr. SERGE SCHERBATSKOY (Owner, Cafe Brio): We see a lot of $100 bills in the cash register.
+SERGE SCHERBATSKOY: We see a lot of $100 bills in the cash register.
 There's a lot of money around and so it's good for a lot of businesses.

 DEL BARCO: Scherbatskoy can't say that all the money comes from the marijuana trade.
 But he claims it's the only job here anyone really wants.

 SCHERBATSKOY: Cause it's really easy for somebody to make thousands and thousands of dollars.
 And why would they want to work for $10 or $12 or $14 an hour?

 TARA DEVLIN: If I find a job, it will be awesome.
 But right now, when nobody is hiring, I have a trim job.

 DEL BARCO: College student Tara Devlin earns money to help pay her tuition.
 She trims marijuana buds for medical marijuana collectives and illegal growers.